deluan/zsh-in-docker/README.md

   non-root user, make sure to install the `sudo` package _OR_ to install `git` and `curl` packages _before_ calling this script
 - By default this script install the `powerlevel10k` theme, as it is one of the fastest and most customizable themes available for zsh.
-If you want the default Oh My Zsh theme, uses the option `-t robbyrussell`
+If you want the default Oh My Zsh theme, use the option `-t robbyrussell`

 ## Liked it?